Railways in Melbourne: Regional services

 V/Line regional services share tracks with several suburban train lines from the outskirts of Melbourne to the regional railway terminus at Southern Cross station (with the Traralgon V/Line rail service terminating at Flinders Street station).
 The Pakenham line has the longest shared track section which is used by V/Line services to Traralgon and Bairnsdale.
 The Sunbury and Craigieburn lines also share lesser sections of track with counterpart regional lines.

-The Regional Rail Link project separated suburban services from regional trains on the Geelong, Wendouree (Ballarat) and Bendigo lines.
+The Regional Rail Link project separated suburban services from regional trains on the Ballarat, Bendigo and Geelong lines.
 A ceremonial start of construction was held in August 2009 and the project was completed in June 2015.